mozilla/infosec.mozilla.org/docs/index.md

 ---

 # Enterprise Information Security
-Infosec assists Mozillians in defining and operating security controls to ensure that data at Mozilla is protected consistently.
+Infosec assists Mozillians in defining and operating security controls to ensure that data at Mozilla is protected consistently across the organization.

 - we help you define the risks around your services and data
 - we help projects design and implement security controls